kawabata/glyphwiki-afdko/README.md

 ## OverView

-This is a tool to produce the fonts from [GlyphWiki](http://glyphwiki.org).
+This is a tool to produce the fonts from [GlyphWiki](http://glyphwiki.org), the wiki site that anyone can post any glyph.

 ## Description